SmartB-Dev-Team/erpnext-site/README.md

 ## <div style="color:#FF9800">Fire it up</div>
 <details>
+<summary><strong>Command to start ERPNext</strong></summary>
-<summary><strong>After installation and configuration now you can run this command to start ERPNext on your machine, look for 'Running on ip:host', you can follow that url to access the system</strong></summary>
+### After installation and configuration now you can run this command to start ERPNext on your machine, look for 'Running on ip:host', you can follow that url to access the system

 ```bash
 bench start
 ```

 </details>

 ---